-The Group has extended loans to enterprises involved in different types of activities but within the same economic sector industry.
+The Bank has extended loans to enterprises involved in different types of activities but within the same economic sector - industry.
 As such the exposures share a similar industry risk.
-There are three such groups of enterprises at 31 December 2019 with total exposures outstanding amounting to BGN 162,118 thousand (2018: BGN 187,051 thousand) - ferrous and non-ferrous metallurgy, BGN 85,791 thousand (2018: BGN 89,905 thousand) - mining industry and BGN 94,191 thousand (2018: BGN 104,489 thousand) - power engineering.
+There are three such groups of enterprises at 31 December 2019 with total exposures outstanding amounting respectively to BGN 162,118 thousand (2018: BGN 187,051 thousand) - ferrous and non-ferrous metallurgy, BGN 85,791 thousand (2018: BGN 89,905 thousand) - mining industry and BGN 94,191 thousand (2018: BGN 104,489 thousand) - power engineering.

-The Group has extended loans, confirmed letters of credit and granted guarantees to 8 individual clients or groups (2018: 7) with each individual exposure exceeding 10% of the capital base of the Group, based on the amortised cost of the respective loan facilities and after application of the required regulatory exemptions and techniques for reducing credit risk.
-The total amount of these exposures is BGN 937,247 thousand, which is 72.99% of the capital base (2018: BGN 644,781 thousand, representing 58.21% of the capital base).
+The Bank has extended loans, confirmed letters of credit and granted guarantees to 8 individual clients or groups (2018: 7) with each individual exposure exceeding 10% of the capital base of the Bank, based on the amortised cost of the respective loan facilities and after application of the required regulatory exemptions and techniques for reducing credit risk.
+The total amount of these exposures is BGN 937,247 thousand, which is 74.55% of the capital base (2018: BGN 644,781 thousand, representing 59.40% of the capital base).

-Loans extended by the branch in Cyprus amount to BGN 2,040 thousand (gross carrying amount) (2018: BGN 4,050 thousand), and in Albania to BGN 246,106 thousand (2018: BGN 195,157 thousand) (gross carrying amount).
+Loans extended by the branch in Cyprus amount to BGN 2,040 thousand (gross carrying amount before any allowances) (2018: BGN 4,050 thousand).

-The Group's policy is to require suitable collateral to be provided by certain customers prior to the disbursement of approved loans.
+The Bank's policy is to require suitable collateral to be provided by certain customers prior to the disbursement of approved loans.
 Guarantees and letters of credit are also subject to strict credit assessments before being provided.
 The agreements specify monetary limits to the Bank's obligations.